-Admission.
+Students who have not specialized in mechanical engineering as undergraduates, as well as those who have, may be admitted for graduate study.
 As preparation for advanced study and research, entering graduate students are expected to have a thorough background in undergraduate mathematics, physics, and engineering.
 An outstanding four-year undergraduate program in mathematics and sciences may provide a suitable background as well.
 The qualifications of each applicant will be considered individually, and, after being enrolled, the student will arrange his or her program in consultation with a member of the faculty.

+Master's Degree Description and Requirements

-The degree of Master of Science in mechanical engineering will be awarded upon request to mechanical engineering Ph.D. students who have fulfilled the required program for the Master of Science degree.
-Only in exceptional cases is there admission to the M.S. program as a final degree objective.
-A minimum of 138 units of courses numbered 100 or above, that meet the distribution requirements listed below, must be passed with a grade of at least C for completion of the master's degree in mechanical engineering.
+The degree of Master of Science in mechanical engineering is only awarded to students who do not already have an M.S. degree in mechanical engineering.
+The degree will be awarded upon request by students who have fulfilled the requirements.
+Only in exceptional cases is there admission to the M.S. program as the final degree objective.

+A minimum of 138 units of courses numbered 100 or above, that meet the required master's program listed below, must be passed with a grade of at least C for completion of the master's degree in mechanical engineering.
 All units must be taken for grades, except for courses offered only on a pass/fail basis.
+The M.S. degree in mechanical engineering is typically completed within the first two years of residency at Caltech.

-Each student's program must be approved by his or her adviser and the option representative in mechanical engineering.
+Each student's program must be approved by the advis3r and option representative in mechanical and civil engineering before registering for the course.

-Required Program
+Required Master's Program

-- Graduate mechanical engineering core (54 units).
+- a) Graduate mechanical engineering core (54 units).
 These units should provide a solid base for the student's engineering interest.
-The courses should be selected from the list for Areas 1-3 of the mechanical engineering Ph.D. requirements. - Mathematics, engineering, and research electives (54 units).
+The courses should be selected from the core subjects list Areas 1-3 of the mechanical engineering Degree of Doctor of Philosophy Description and Requirements section. - b) Mathematics, engineering, and research electives (54 units).
 Students who have not taken the equivalent of ACM 100 abc are required to take ACM 100 abc for 36 units.
-Courses may be taken in Ae, AM, ACM, ME, JP, MS, EE, ESE, APh, CDS, CS, ChE, and CNS.
-Students are encouraged to take research units, ME 300, up to a maximum of 27. - Free electives (27 units).
-These units may be selected from any course with a number of 100 or greater, except that research units may not be included. - Graduate Engineering Seminar, AM/CE/ME 150 abc (3 units).
+Courses may be

+- taken in Ae, AM, ACM, ME, MS, EE, ESE, APh, CDS, CS, ChE, and CNS.
+Students are encouraged to take research units, ME 300, up to a maximum of 27. - c) Free electives (27 units).
+These units may be selected from any course with a number of 100 or greater, except that research units may not be included. - d) Graduate Engineering Seminar, AM/CE/ME 150 abc (3 units).

-The Ph.D. degree in mechanical engineering is focused on research.
+Degree of Doctor of Philosophy Description and Requirements The Ph.D. degree in mechanical engineering is focused on research.
 Study and research programs for the Ph.D. degree are individually planned to fit the interests and background of the student.
 A comprehensive research project resulting in an original contribution to the field documented by a dissertation is required.
-A minimum of three academic years in residence are required by the Institute.
-Typically, four or more years are needed for the completion of course work and thesis research.
+A minimum of three academic years in residence as a graduate student are required by the Institute, and two or more additional years are usually needed for preparation of the thesis.